demiculus/demirb.github.com/index.md

 ## Process Explanation Trumps Execution

 Airport, bank, mall, car rental etc. every place we went to explained the process before doing anything.
 People stop doing what they are doing, they explain you all the steps you are going to have to take, one by one, slowly and only after that, they start executing.
-Even when the clipper card(a card used to pay buss & train fares) machine didn’t work the woman first took time to explain the process instead of just trying to use the machine.
+Even when the [clipper card](https://www.clippercard.com/ClipperWeb/index.do)(a card used to pay bus & train fares) machine didn’t work the woman first took time to explain the process instead of just trying to use the machine.

-Back in Turkey no one ever explains anything.
+In most of the countries I've been to, no one ever explains anything.
 They just tell you what to do at the time and you usually have no idea what’s going on and what is gonna happen.
 The upside is that things gets done in a faster way.
-Though I think that keeping a balance between process explanation & execution is probably the most healthy thing to do.
+Though I think that keeping a balance between process explanation & execution is probably the healthiest thing to do.

-Now we understand why YC keeps saying “Just do it”.
+Now we understand why [YC] (http://www.ycombinator.com/) keeps saying “Just do it”.
 Here people talk more about how and what they are going to do instead of just doing it.